-Developing a sustainable future - this Strategic Goal introduces a money hub approach where we partner with other finance/money related businesses and government agencies to create a 'one-stop-shop' for people within the communities to deal with all their 'money business'.
-With sufficient scale of like activities we are able to continue to have physical presence in Indigenous remote communities (commencing financial year 2021/22).
+Developing a sustainable future - this Strategic Pathway introduces a money hub approach where we partner with other finance/money related businesses and government agencies to create a 'one-stop-shop' for people within the communities to deal with all their 'money business' needs.
+During the year we have undertaken a feasibility study with the Department of Social Services to assess the viability of an ADI such as TCU being involved in the issuing and management of Government welfare cards.

-Building internal capacity and capability - this Strategic Goal has a focus on developing our Indigenous staff so that they are not only able to continue to power the organisation through its business evolution but are proud to build a career at TCU (commencing financial year 2020/21).
+Building internal capacity and capability - this Strategic Pathway has a focus on developing our Indigenous staff so that they are not only able to continue to power the organisation through its business evolution but are proud to build a career at TCU.